ckeditor/ckeditor4-docs/docs/guide/dev/features/pastefromexcel/README.md

 ## Paste from Excel Demo

-See the [working "Pasting content from Microsoft Excel" sample](https://sdk.ckeditor.com/samples/pastefromexcel.html) that showcases the using the Paste from Word plugin to paste Excel content.
+See the {@linksdk pastefromexcel working "Pasting content from Microsoft Excel" sample} that showcases the using the Paste from Word plugin to paste Excel content.

 ## Related Features